MicrosoftDocs/win32/desktop-src/medfound/building-a-transcode-topology-with-topoedit.md

 ---
-Description: 'This topic describes how to create a transcoding topology in TopoEdit.' ms.assetid: '9a7b57f9-f606-4874-9fd3-aa37215f6f20'
+Description: This topic describes how to create a transcoding topology in TopoEdit. ms.assetid: 9a7b57f9-f606-4874-9fd3-aa37215f6f20
-title: Building a Transcode Topology with TopoEdit
+title: Building a Transcode Topology with TopoEdit ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Building a Transcode Topology with TopoEdit